cobyj33/tmedia/doc/dev/tui_design.md

 PLAYING
 PAUSED

-NO REPEAT
+NO LOOP
-REPEAT
+LOOP
-REPEAT ONE
+LOOP ONE

 NO SHUFFLE
 SHUFFLE